jolibrain/deepdetect/README.md

 #### Main functionalities

 DeepDetect implements support for supervised and unsupervised deep learning of images, text and other data, with focus on simplicity and ease of use, test and connection into existing applications.
+It supports classification, object detection, regression, autoencoders, ...

 #### Support